Steven John Lalas

-Steven John Lalas (Σταύρος Ιωάννης Λάλας; born 1953) is an American of Greek birth, later naturalized, and former State Department communications officer.
-Charged with espionage-related offenses in connection with passing sensitive military and diplomatic information to Greece, he was arrested in the United States through an FBI sting operation.
+Steven John Lalas (born 1953) is an American former State Department communications officer.
+Born in Rochester, New Hampshire, he was active as a spy against the United States from 1977–93 when he was charged with espionage-related offenses in connection with passing sensitive military and diplomatic information to Greece.
+He was arrested in the United States through an Federal Bureau of Investigation (FBI) sting operation.

 Lalas pled guilty in federal court to one count of conspiracy to commit espionage, he was sentenced to 14 years in prison.
 Later paroled, Lalas emigrated to Greece to serve out the remainder of his parole.

 Spying activities

 During his active years as a spy, Lalas passed an estimated 700 highly classified documents, that included U.S. gathered intelligence information of Turkish military strategy in the Aegean Sea and Cyprus, and U.S. diplomatic assessments and views on the Republic of North Macedonia.
 Athens was Lalas' fourth communications posting with the State Department.
 He also served at posts in İzmir (where he was allegedly recruited by the Greeks), Belgrade, Istanbul, and Taiwan.
 U.S. investigators claimed he made an average of US$24,000 over a two-year period by providing documents, thus earning a steady income selling Defense Intelligence Agency reports about troop strength, political analyses, and military discussions contained in cables between the U.S. Embassy in Athens and the White House.
 He also obtained information from FBI communications about counterterrorism efforts, and the names and job descriptions of CIA personnel stationed overseas.